elixir-bridge/elixir-bridge.github.io/01_Installfest/05-install-elixir-and-phoenix.markdown

 docker-machine env default
 ```

-then set up some convenient variables:
+This command shows the docker environment variables for the environment specified, in this case the environment variables are being set for our local machine named `default`.
+Now let's set then up as convenient variables:

 ```
 eval $(docker-machine env default)
 ```

-Let's make sure that our `$DOCKER_HOST` is pointing to our local machine.
+Double check to make sure that our `$DOCKER_HOST` is pointing to our local machine.

 `echo $DOCKER_HOST`